Even the simplest questions in CLL may have some controversy and subtleties in the answers.

 Did I inherit my CLL?

 A small percent of CLL does run in families.
-A person is at more at risk of getting CLL if they have a sibling or parent with CLL, but the odds are still very low.
+5% of CLL patients will have a relative with some kind of leukemia.
+A person is at 8.5 higher relative risk of getting CLL if they have a sibling or parent with CLL, but the absolute risk is still very low.
 Most people with CLL are the only one in their family who has this disease.
+MBL (monoclonal B cell lymphocytosis), a non cancerous precursor to CLL is also more common in the relatives of those CLL.

 Can my children and grandchildren inherit CLL from me?